Itential Frequently Asked Questions

 Yes, Itential supports closed-loop automation with event triggers (Kafka, RabbitMQ, NETCONF, etc.) or through API webhook triggers to start any workflow.
 Any data made available through these triggers is available to be used within your workflow or as input to any pre-existing automation script (BASH, Python, etc.) or Ansible Playbook.

-Workflows built in Automation Studio can be published and made available through Operations Manager.
+Workflows built in Design Studio can be published and made available through Operations Manager.
 In Operations Manager, teams can define which users and groups can run or manage a workflow and schedule it to run once or on a recurring basis.

 How does Itential support automation with CLI-based network devices?

-Automation Studio includes tools to quickly create pre-check and post-check functions using Command and Analytic Templates for CLI-based devices.
+Design Studio includes tools to quickly create pre-check and post-check functions using Command and Analytic Templates for CLI-based devices.
 CLI commands can be defined and executed, and the output of these commands can be captured and parsed.
 These templates do not require any form of code.
 Additionally, any API tasks that are available through integrated network systems, or any network automation scripts can be used in a workflow to build the most robust pre-check and post-check process needed.

 Can pre-existing automations, like Python Scripts or Ansible Playbooks, be used in the platform?

 Yes, they can.
 Instead of throwing away any existing automations your team may have invested in, Itential supports the ability to integrate these valuable automations by onboarding them in Automation Gateway, where they can be decorated and made available through an API interface.
-Automation Gateway supports nearly any script that can be run from a Linux command line, and has additional integration support for Ansible, Terraform, Nornir, and Netmiko.
+Automation Gateway supports nearly any script that can be run from a Linux command line, and has additional integration support for Ansible, OpenTofu, Nornir, and Netmiko.
 Automation Gateway also serves as a system to organize, test, run, and publish scripts across the entire network team and helps foster the ability to collaborate and share automations together.

 Learn More